d4rk0wl/cw.kn6vzx.radio/README.md

 There are so many todos 🙄🤦‍♂️:
 1. Fix word length slider to have random length
 2. Clean up CSS/SASS and all other stylings
-3. Create help documentation and fix modal
-    1. Help documentation to include keyboard shortcuts
-4. Complete koch grading and styles
+3. Complete koch grading and styles
-5. Sanitize input for only letters or numbers - Forgot about symbols, this is going to be a pain in the ass
-6. Lots of redundant code to be cleaned up
+4. Lots of redundant code to be cleaned up
-7. Determine if it's possible to use Toasts inside of a component
+5. Determine if it's possible to use Toasts inside of a component
-8. Potentially incorporate ReactRouter for a bit of state persistence.
+6. Potentially incorporate ReactRouter for a bit of state persistence.
-9. Incorporate multiple gain nodes to allow for dynamic pausing of playback
+7. Incorporate multiple gain nodes to allow for dynamic pausing of playback
+8. Although sanitation is in place, figure out a way to make it obvious some of the characters entered are invalid
+9. Fix title to return to home screen

 But at least I have finished some 🥳🎉🎊
 1. Make top navbar sticky when hints are shown causing page scroll